Matercan/hoshimi-cli/README.md

     version       Get version information of hoshimi
-    update        Update dotfiles to the most recent master commit config        Get or set the config options within your configuration source        Source the current configuration, updating the modifiable dotfiles restart       (re)start the shell and reload terminals.
+    update        Update dotfiles to the most recent master commit config        Get or set the config options within your configuration source        Source the current configuration, updating the modifiable dotfiles restart       (re)start the shell and reload terminals. osugen    generate osu items needed for the race.

 OPTIONS:
     -h, --help                              Show this help message